-- The U.S. Census, the usual standard for counting people and their characteristics, does not ask people their religious affiliation.
+- Censuses are the usual standard for counting people and their characteristics, but many do not ask people their religious affiliation.

-- There is no single religion survey that is considered to be the most reliable (see Page 27).
+- There is no single religion survey that is considered to be the most reliable.
 The results differ depending on what options are offered, how people are contacted, how many people are surveyed and other factors.
 Numbers can vary widely, and many faith groups are so small that they rarely show up on surveys in proportion to their actual numbers.
-Some traditions – predominantly African-American denominations, for example – are typically underrepresented because of difficulty in obtaining numbers.
+Some traditions are typically underrepresented because of difficulty in obtaining numbers.

 - With Roman Catholics, there is one pope and a highly structured hierarchy that tracks membership.
 But in many religions, such as Islam, there is no official governing body and no official count.

 - Denominations and religions count their members differently, if at all, so it is difficult to compare their sizes.
-For example, the Southern Baptist Convention, which does not baptize infants, counts people who are baptized.
-The United Methodist Church,which baptizes infants, counts people once they are confirmed.
-Mosques don’t require membership, so estimates of Muslims are just that – estimates.
+For example, thSouthernrn Baptist Convention, which does not baptize infants, counts people who are baptized.
+The United Methodist Church, which baptizes infants, counts people once they are confirmed.
+Mosques don’t require membership, so estimates of Muslims are just that — estimates.

 - Some houses of worship or faith groups can be competitive about touting numbers of adherents or members, to the point that the number of Muslims and Jews in America has become highly politicized.
 For example, one survey by Jewish researchers counted fewer than 3 million Muslims at a time when Muslim groups were claiming numbers as high as 6 million.
 In contrast, some churches, such as the Church of Christ, Scientist, do not publish statistics because its numbers have declined so much.

-- There are only estimates of the number of Buddhists, who are difficult to count in part because immigrants and American converts practice so differently.
+- In the U.S. there are only estimates of the number of Buddhists, who are hard to count in part because immigrants and American converts practice so differently.
 Also, some people meditate or practice aspects of Buddhism but don’t consider themselves Buddhist, or they combine Buddhism with another faith, such as Judaism, resulting in people who call themselves “JewBus.”

 - Poll results differ, depending on how questions are asked.
 This applies not only to believers, but also to descriptions of their beliefs.
 For example, people’s stated beliefs about a divine role in creation vary depending on the number and types of choices they are given.

 - People frequently lie when asked about religion, perhaps out of a desire to look good and perhaps out of denial.
-Prominent national surveys such as those by Gallup and others generally show that about 40 percent of those in the U.S. say they attend worship services on any given Sunday, but numerous studies have found that the actual number is much closer to 25 percent.
+Surveys have shown that more people say they attend worship services than actually show up.

 How to make it all add up